- Special Offers

 Clonbur Co Galway

 Comfortable accommodation and Ann Lambe’s warm hospitality make this friendly farmhouse an appealing base for a peaceful holiday.
 Surrounded by mature woodland, with views through clearings over water and towards distant countryside to the west, the house has the feeling of a sporting lodge and is set in well-maintained gardens.
-It’s a sociable house, with plenty of places indoors and out for lounging and chatting, and activities abound, with guided forest walks from the house, bikes for hire locally, angling on Lough Corrib, and an equestrian centre at nearby Ashford Castle – where the glorious gardens are worth a special visit.
-Well placed for touring Connemara and exploring Co Mayo, the charming village of Clonbur is perhaps less known than it deserves – its characterful pubs and restaurants are within walking distance of Ballykine, and so is Ashford Castle.
+It’s a sociable house, with plenty of places indoors and out for lounging and chatting, and activities abound, with guided forest walks from the house, bikes for hire locally, angling on Lough Corrib, and an equestrian centre at nearby Ashford Castle – where the glorious gardens have recently undergone major restoration and are worth a special visit.
+Well placed for touring Connemara and exploring Co Mayo, the charming nearby village of Clonbur is perhaps less known than it deserves – its characterful pubs and restaurants are within walking distance of Ballykine, and so is Ashford Castle.
 On fine evenings guests often like to walk to the pub or restaurant of their choice and get a lift back later.

 Coursetown Country House